Antonia Benfield > Doughty Street Chambers > London, England > Lawyer Profile

 Antonia is an immigration and public law specialist with particular expertise in asylum, immigration, community care and trafficking claims.

-Antonia works across the fields of asylum, immigration and public law with a specialism in refugee and asylum claims.
-Before joining the Bar, Antonia worked for NGOs including the Refugee Council, and has accumulated over 14 years of experience working in support of refugee and migrant rights.
+Antonia works across the fields of asylum, immigration and public law with a specialism in refugee, asylum law and children’s rights.
+Before joining the Bar, Antonia worked for NGOs including the Refugee Council, and has spent over 15 years working in support of refugee and migrant rights.

-Antonia is regularly instructed in the First-Tier and Upper Tribunals, High Court and Court of Appeal on asylum and public law cases, with a particular focus on complex claims and those involving victims of torture and sexual violence.
-Combining her backgrounds in the NGO field, Antonia is highly regarded for her ability to engage with particularly vulnerable clients and to approach her cases with a strong client-focus.
-She is particularly well placed to undertake cross-cutting work in the fields of immigration, children’s rights and public law.
+Antonia is regularly instructed in the First-Tier and Upper Tribunals, High Court and Court of Appeal on asylum and public law claims, with a particular focus on complex claims and those involving victims of torture and sexual violence.
+Combining her backgrounds in the NGO field, Antonia is highly regarded for her ability to engage with particularly vulnerable clients and her detailed knowledge of country conditions and asylum policy.
+She is especially well placed to undertake cross-cutting work in the fields of immigration, children’s rights and public law and works on complex country guidance cases and claims involving cessation/revocation of international protection.

 Bar Human Rights Committee (BHRC)